akshit397a/transformers/docs/source/en/add_new_model.md

 To successfully add a model, it is important to understand the interaction between your model and its config, [`PreTrainedModel`], and [`PretrainedConfig`].
-For exemplary purposes, we will call the model to be added to 🤗 Transformers `BrandNewBert`.
+For exemplary purposes, we will call the model to be added to 🤗 Transformers `BrandNewBert`

-Let's take a look:
+Let's take a look on this code:

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers_overview.png"/>